woman sitting at desk with hands on temples surrounded by a stack of notes

 Women often neglect their health for the sake of others.
 They’re busy caring for children and spouses, not to mention everyone else.
 Take time out to eat well, exercise, journal for self-reflection, and engage in hobbies that bring you joy.

 The dishes can wait.
 Spend five minutes sipping your tea in peace, take a 15-minute walk around the block, or indulge in a full-on afternoon nap.
-Take time to pause to keep stress levels in check.
+Take a moment to pause and keep stress levels in check.
 Send the kids to play while you curl up on the couch and watch a TV show.

 If you’re like me, stress can sneak up on you, and you may not notice you’re at risk of being overwhelmed and burned out until it’s too late.
 So, plan some downtime if you: